Giorgiod91/CrackTheTest/README.md

 - i had to take multiple online tests but it wasnt that easy to learn specific content for the given position only expensive ones so i used openai to make my own test
 - this app will also use open ai api to get a good user experience just for ppl who want quick test for a low amount of money

+# What do i Learn or Learned from this ?
+-  How to work with Supabase and PostgreSQL
+-  create my own Python backend and connect this to my Next js frontend and communicate with each other
+-  Cors
+-  FastAPI (API Server)
+-  working with pydantic ( create Class and so on)

 UI: Layout & Animation mit DaisyUI + Framer Motion + aceternity UI, angepasstes Theme, angepasste Komponenten
 # Tech Stack   T3 stack